-- What is $P(\mathbf{o} \mid \lambda)$? - The probability of a observation sequence is the sum of the probabilities of all possible state sequences in the HMM. - The solution to Problem 1 (decoding) gives us the max of all paths through an HMM efficiently.
+- What is $P(\mathbf{o} \mid \lambda)$? - The probability of a observation sequence is the sum of the probabilities of all possible state sequences in the HMM, i.e, the sum over all paths that generate o through an HMM efficiently. - The solution to Problem 1 (decoding) gives us the max over all paths that generate o through an HMM efficiently.